Seeds

 Garden centers

-If you live in or near the countryside, you may see bags for sale or even given away (I know of a riding school that has to bag it and take it to the local skip - criminal!).
+If you live in or near the countryside, you may see bags for sale or even given away (I know of a riding school that has to bag it and take it to the local dump - criminal!).
 These sources may be of fresh manure, be sure to let it rot down before using it.
-I used to get my supplies from a local farmer who delivered a trailer load locally of about 2 tonnes for £25 (he's run out now).

 Garden compost